Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 Door Handle and Bracket Inspection

-Examine the handle bracket located on the inside of the door frame.
+Check the handle bracket on the inside of the door frame.
 Look for cracks in the plastic bracket or bent metal components.
-If the handle itself is cracked or broken, you can replace it.
+If the handle is cracked or broken, you can replace it.
 Panasonic replacement handles are available, and installation typically involves removing two screws that secure the handle bracket to the inner door frame.
 The handle assembly slides out from the outside of the door.

 Door Glass Inspection